What is actually the difference between interval training and a multiple steady sessions at comparable intensities?

 When we train freely according to our mood, we behave differently than with a structured interval training and also achieve a different load, which usually means a weaker training stimulus.
 The data can be deceiving here.
 Without any particular motivation and structured timed intervals, you unconsciously build in recovery phases before going as hard as you should.
 This happens just when the intensity (and the training stimulus) increases.
 That is why in unstructured training there is always a maximum effort.
 Such a training can be quite fast in total, but it does not provide an optimal training stimulus and it does not show the true strength of an athlete.

-In interval training the specific stimulus and intensity is well defined and easier to achieve.
+In interval training the specific stimulus and intensity is well-defined and easier to achieve.
 The body should continue to perform despite being fatigued because you know you have to do X number of minutes hard before a rest.
-The motivation to preform at your top levels usually arises mainly in racing situations, but can also be generated by a given interval structure. it is almost impossible to achieve this in an unstructured training session.
+The motivation to perform at your top levels usually arises mainly in racing situations, but can also be generated by a given interval structure. it is almost impossible to achieve this in an unstructured training session.

 It is helpful if the quality of an interval can be measured directly and objectively for the athlete.
 Power meters are a great tool for cyclists here, because you always have the targeted performance level in view and can act accordingly.
 Runners can effectively control their intervals by looking at time and distance, especially on the track.